benjaminwulf/benjaminwulf.github.io/perl/_posts/2016-06-08-getting-started-with-perl.md

 Perhaps you noticed that ```perdoc Moose::Manual``` errors out.
 To fix this we utilize the cpan comman, short for Comprehensive Perl Archive Network.
 Itis a module repository.
 Run ```cpan Moose::Manual``` to get a more extensive help documentation.

 Perl is one of the best documentated programming languages.
 See *perldoc perdoc and read through to see how usefull the help is in fact.

+Use the -q option with a keyword to search the Perl FAQ.

+The -f option shows the documentation for a builtin Perl functions.

+The -v option looks up a builtin variable.

+The -l option shows the path to the file containing the documentation.

+The -m option displays the entire contents of the module, code and all, without any special formatting.